-5.2 Operations
+5.3 Operations

-5.2.1 Roads and Traffic Volumes
+5.3.1 Roads and Traffic Volumes

-Access to the station will be primarily via transit, active transportation and pick-up and drop-off which will be located within the 2150 Lake Shore Development.
+Access to the station will be primarily via transit, active transportation and PUDO which will be located within the 2150 Lake Shore Development.
 Impacts to roads and traffic volumes on Park Lawn Road and Lake Shore Boulevard West due to the proposed Park Lawn GO Station are predicted to be a low generator of traffic (Transportation Brief, Park Lawn GO Station EPR, Appendix H).